meteor/galaxy-docs/content/custom-domains.md

 description: Learn how to make an application accessible via a custom domain name
 ---

 You can specify one or more hostnames for an application.
 Galaxy will make the app available on those hostnames.
-These hostnames can be on a custom domain, or can use the Galaxy-provided .meteorapp.com and eu.meteorapp.com domains, for the US East and EU West regions, respectively.
+These hostnames can be on a custom domain, or can use the Galaxy-provided .meteorapp.com, eu.meteorapp.com domains and au.meteorapp.com; for the US East, EU West and Asia-Pacific regions, respectively.

 <h2 id="command-line">When first deploying</h2>